sobjornstad/esc/docs/hacking-esc/operations.rst

-    If you do something complicated in your function that could result in an exception other than the types listed above, be aware that if you let an exception of another type bubble up from your function, esc will crash.
+    If you do something complicated in your function that could result in an exception other than the types listed above, be aware that if you let an exception of another type bubble up from your function, esc will crash and show the traceback.
     This is generally reasonable behavior if you don't expect the error, since it makes it easy to spot and fix the problem, but if the error is an expected possibility you'll probably want to catch it